mhamzahashim/zbloggingx/content/posts/what-is-search-engine-optimization.md

 ### What Is Search Engine Optimization in Digital Marketing?

 Search Engine Optimization is a branch of Digital marketing.
-After that, it is divided into different types and techniques.
+After that, it is divided into different types and techniques that I have shared above.
+Still If you have some questions, let me know in the comments.

 **Conclusion**: